ytyulkinaxway/axway-open-docs/content/en/docs/apim_installation/apigtw_install/metrics_db_install.md

 {
-"title": "Install and configure a metrics database", "linkTitle": "Install and configure a metrics database", "weight":"26",
+"title": "Install and configure a metrics database", "linkTitle": "Install and configure a metrics database", "weight": "26",
   "date": "2019-10-07",
   "description": "Create and configure a database for monitoring in API Gateway Analytics, API Manager, and third-party tools."
 }
 API Gateway stores and maintains monitoring and transaction data in a JDBC-compliant database, which can be read by API Gateway Analytics, API Manager, and third-party monitoring tools.

 ## Prerequisites